“This country is in moral decline. I just wish we would return to our Christian values and turn back to God.”

 And almost always, they are the very same people.

-American Christians need to stop pretending that the “good ol’ days” were so darn wonderful and that everything’s gone to Hell now.
+American Evangelicals need to stop pretending that the “good ol’ days” were so darn wonderful and that everything’s gone to Hell now.
 That sunny-in-the-rear-view narrative simply doesn’t stand up to scrutiny, to History, or to reality, and it cheapens how far we’ve actually come together.
 It also discounts what God is doing in this place and time that is so very worthy of celebrating.

 These are not perfect days, but they are good days.

 America is not yet the thing it could be—but that has always been true.

 Yes, the world has its darkness but Light is still our default setting.

 Friend, there will always be reason for despair and reason for hope.

 Lean hard into the hope and you’ll discover that there is more there than you’d realized.

 You may find that Love is trending here.